‘Leadership in a New World’

 What is the Athena40 Forum?

-The Athena40 Forum will bring together decision makers from all over the world for a day of conversations dedicated to the impact of women in making positive changes in our societies.
-The theme of the Forum is ‘Leadership in a New World: Compassion, Competence, Confidence’.
+On December 9, 2020 the Athena40 Forum brought together decision makers from all over the world for a day of conversations dedicated to visionary leadership, women in decision making roles and how we can trigger positive changes in our societies.
+The theme of the Forum was ‘Leadership in a New World: Compassion, Competence, Confidence’.

 Selected Invited Speakers & High-Level Guests

 The Future of Wealth